bertrandvidal/parse_this/README.md

     return ham * spam
   return ham

-# Will raise ParseThisError: To use default value of 'None' you need to specify
+# Will raise ParseThisException: To use default value of 'None' you need to specify
 # the type of the argument 'spam' for the method 'parrot'
 ```